 A chronological resume is a standard resume format that lists your work history in reverse-chronological order, starting with your most recent job listed at the top and each previous position in descending order.

-The chronological resume continues to be the most popular format in 2024 because it accommodates people with any experience level and presents your qualifications in a logical, time-ordered fashion that’s easy for a hiring manager to read, as our expert CPRW, Eva Chan, explains:
+The chronological resume continues to be the most popular format because it works for people with any experience level and presents your qualifications in a logical, time-ordered fashion that’s easy for a hiring manager to read.

-Here’s what a chronological resume format looks like:
+This is what a chronological resume layout looks like:

 1. Resume Heading